GoogleカレンダーとZoomの連携イメージ

 Step 6: Update the Event in Google Calendar

-Next, click "Update Event" on the Google Calendar icon!
+Next, click "Update Event" on the Google Calendar icon.

-Please select the calendar ID from the options.
+Then select the calendar ID from the options.

 The event title, start date and time, and end time are already set.